frubino/mgkit/docs/source/pipeline/tutorial.rst

 We only need the taxonomy for an optional part of the gene prediction for the analysis.
 It can be downloaded using the command::

-    $ download_data -x -p -m email
+    $ download_data -x -p -m EMAIL

-Where *email* should be replaced by your email address.
+Where *EMAIL* should be replaced by your email address.
 The data will be saved in the directory `mg_data` to which we'll refer from now on.

 Metagenome Assembly
 -------------------